 If a Tenant Owes the Landlord For Utility Bills, Does This Go to Small Claims Court or the Landlord Tenant Board?

-A Helpful Guide For How to Determine and Understand Whether Arrears of Utilities Are Properly Brought to the Landlord Tenant Board or Small Claims Court
+Understanding Whether Utilities Disputes Are a Landlord Tenant Board Issue or Small Claims Court Issue

 With the passing of, and Royal Assent of, and therefore the coming into force and affect of Bill 184 as the Protecting Tenants and Strengthening Community Housing Act, 2020, S.O.
 2020, Chapter 16, Schedule 4, such makes various changes to the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, some of which clarify, alter, and even confuse, many of the legal understandings of the past.